-- A. The State has the right at all times to analyze its operation for the purpose of identifying cost-saving opportunities. - B. Decisions to contract out shall be made only after the affected agency has conducted a feasibility study determining the potential costs and benefits, which would result from contracting out the work in question.
-The State agrees to notify the Association within two (2) weeks of its decision to initiate a study, or, in the alternative, that it intends to review operational analyses for purposes of contracting out work.
+- A. The Employer has the right at all times to analyze its operation for the purpose of identifying cost-saving opportunities. - B. Decisions to contract out shall be made only after the affected agency has conducted a feasibility study determining the potential costs and benefits, which would result from contracting out the work in question.
+The Employer agrees to notify the Association within two (2) weeks of its decision to initiate a study, or, in the alternative, that it intends to review operational analyses for purposes of contracting out work.
 Such operating analyses shall constitute a feasibility study under this Article.
 Notice to the Association shall include the job classifications and work areas affected.
-Notification by the State to the Association of the results of the feasibility study will include all pertinent statistical and analytical information which the State will consider in making its decision regarding contracting out the work, including but not limited to the total cost savings the State anticipates. - C. The State shall notify the Association of its final decision regarding contracting out.

-- D. If the State decides to contract out work that will result in the direct displacement of employees, the State shall provide the Association with no less than thirty (30) days' notice that it intends to contract out Bargaining Unit work. - E. The Association may then submit an alternative plan that is to include potential costs and benefits.
-The alternate plan will be given fair consideration by the State, provided the plan is submitted not more than thirty (30) days after the Association has received the notice of intent to contract out.
-During this thirty (30) day period, the Association shall have the opportunity to discuss the placement of affected employees. - F. No employees shall be laid off and their work contracted out unless the feasibility study shows that contracting out would cost the employer less.
+Notification by the Employer to the Association of the results of the feasibility study will include all pertinent statistical and analytical information which the Employer will consider in making its decision regarding contracting out the work, including but not limited to the total cost savings the Employer anticipates. - C. The Employer shall notify the Association of its final decision regarding contracting out. - D. If the Employer decides to contract out work that will result in the direct displacement of employees, the Employer shall provide the Association with no less than thirty (30) days' notice that it intends to contract out Bargaining Unit work. - E. The Association may then submit an alternative plan that is to include potential costs and benefits.
+The alternate plan will be given fair consideration by the Employer, provided the plan is submitted not more than thirty (30) days after the Association has received the notice of intent to contract out.
+During this thirty (30) day period, the Association shall have the opportunity to discuss the placement of affected Bargaining Unit Members.

+F. No Bargaining Unit Members shall be laid off and their work contracted out unless the feasibility study shows that contracting out would cost the Employer less.

-11.2 Effect on Members
+11.2 Effect on Bargaining Unit Members

-Once the State makes a decision to contract out work that will result in the direct displacement of members, it will make a good faith effort to place members elsewhere in State government in the following order of priority: 1) within the Department or 2) within State service generally.

-In the event members must be displaced as a result of contracting out, such displacement shall be made in accordance with the layoff provisions of this Agreement.
+Once the Employer makes a decision to contract out work that will result in the direct displacement of Bargaining Unit Members, it will make a good faith effort to place Bargaining Unit Members elsewhere in State government in the following order of priority: 1) within the Department or 2) within State service generally.
+In the event Bargaining Unit Members must be displaced as a result of contracting out, such displacement shall be made in accordance with the layoff provisions of this Agreement.

-ARTICLE 12 - NOTICE OF DISCIPLINE AND DISCHARGE
+ARTICLE 12 - INVESTIGATIONS AND DISCIPLINE

-12.1 Definition
+12.1 Definitions

 - A. Discipline and discharge of permanent employees shall be for just cause.
 Failure to complete a probationary period does not require just cause and shall not be considered a disciplinary action.
-Discipline is defined as personnel action against a permanent employee resulting from a just cause finding from the Employer. - B. Egregious misconduct which may result in immediate discharge includes, but is not limited to, gross disobedience or insubordination, dishonesty, chemical or alcohol intoxication, physical misconduct, criminal conduct, undue familiarity with offender or their families, abusive or lewd behavior, the unauthorized possession, viewing or accessing of pornography or lewd materials at work or on State equipment, or abandonment of duties.
+Discipline is defined as personnel action against a permanent employee resulting from a just cause finding from the Employer. - B. Egregious misconduct which may result in immediate discharge includes, but is not limited to, gross disobedience or insubordination, dishonesty, chemical or alcohol intoxication, physical misconduct, criminal conduct, undue familiarity with offender or their families, abusive or lewd behavior, the unauthorized possession, viewing or accessing of pornography or lewd materials at work or on Employer equipment, or abandonment of duties.